 The department or school that is not able to meet the policies and standards will submit a policy exception request form to explain why compliance is not possible, systems(s) that will be impacted, information and system classification, end users, impact, duration for the exception, suggestions of compensating controls that may be applied, and the plan the department or school has to meet the compliance requirements.
 Completion of the form may require assistance from the supporting IT department, data owner, and system owner.

 Exception requests will be reviewed on a case-by-case basis to identify the risk for impact to the university; not every exception may be able to be approved and implemented.
 Requests for an exception for convenience will not be approved.

-Upon receipt of the completed form, diagrams, and reference material for the request, ISO will perform a risk assessment.
+Upon receipt of the completed form, diagrams, and reference material for the request, OIS will perform a risk assessment.
 Final assessment reports are returned within two to three weeks.
-If this timeline will not be achieved ISO will provide an updated timeline.
+If this timeline will not be achieved, OIS will provide an updated timeline.

 Exceptions which are assigned a high risk for the university will be escalated to the CISO for review.
 The CISO may request additional information from the department or school.

 Until approval has been granted the requested exception will not be implemented.

 Exceptions will be tracked and reviewed at a minimum annually.

 Exception status may change at any time due to an incident or significant risk to WashU information, network, or systems.